jsupino/StarWarsScriptProject/README.md

         Refer to the StarWars_Dataset.ipynb to view the entire structured printed out dataset.

         Refer to the StarWars_Project.ipynb for the Jupyter Notebook of the project.

+        Refer to the StarWars_SourceCode.py for the source code in Python.

 Important goals of this project:
 - Create a dictionary of all character names and the number of script lines they have.